anyone2/IndigoPlugin-Voice-Monkey/DEVICE_TEXT_ONLY.md

 Model: Voice Monkey Device

-## 24) In the 'Voice Monkey device name' field, type the device name, 'Office Echo Monkey', then click 'Save'
+## 24) In the field, 'Voice Monkey device name', type the device name, 'Office Echo Monkey', then click 'Save'

 This is the device name you used at step 4 and reviewed at step 22 on the Voice Monkey Site